Survey Procedures In Dentistry

 - This will lead the epidemiologist to ascertain which hypothesis is consistent with all the known facts.

-- When divergent theories are presented, it is not easy to distinguish immediately between those which are sound and those which are merely plausible.
+- When divergent theories are presented, it is not easy to distinguish immediately between those that are sound and those that are merely plausible.

 - Therefore, it is instructive to turn back to arguments which have been tested by the subsequent course of events.